Green Day: 1995–2002: Middle years and decline in popularity

-At the 2001 California Music Awards, Green Day won all eight of the awards for which the group was nominated.
-The group won the awards for Outstanding Album (Warning), Outstanding Punk Rock/Ska Album (Warning), Outstanding Group, Outstanding Male Vocalist, Outstanding Bassist, Outstanding Drummer, Outstanding Songwriter, and Outstanding Artist.
+At the 2001 California Music Awards, Green Day won all eight awards for which they were nominated: Outstanding Album (Warning), Outstanding Punk Rock/Ska Album (Warning), Outstanding Group, Outstanding Male Vocalist, Outstanding Bassist, Outstanding Drummer, Outstanding Songwriter, and Outstanding Artist.
 The release of two compilation albums, International Superhits! and Shenanigans, followed Warning.
-International Superhits! and its companion collection of music videos, International Supervideos!.
-Shenanigans contained some of the band's B-sides, including "Espionage", which was featured in the film Austin Powers: The Spy Who Shagged Me and was nominated for a Grammy Award for Best Rock Instrumental Performance.

-In spring 2002, Green Day co-headlined the Pop Disaster Tour with Blink-182, which was documented on the DVD Riding in Vans with Boys.
+International Superhits! had a companion collection of music videos, International Supervideos!
+Shenanigans contained collected B-sides, including "Espionage", which was featured in the 1999 film Austin Powers: The Spy Who Shagged Me and nominated for a Grammy Award for Best Rock Instrumental Performance.
+In Spring 2002, Green Day co-headlined the Pop Disaster Tour with Blink-182, documented on the DVD Riding in Vans with Boys.